 Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), there remains a risk that Dexia's access to the market nevertheless prove more difficult than expected and result in higher funding costs.
-In worst cases, this could compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (National Bank of Belgium and Banque de France).
-The most recent update of the business plan reflects surplus liquidity over the coming five years, without recourse to the emergency liquidity assistance6.
-The state-guaranteed debt issued by Dexia group benefits from a 0% risk-weight for RWA calculation and qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
+In worst cases, this could compel it to rely on alternative measures, including resorting to the on-balance sheet contingency liquidity buffer that will replace the emergency liquidity assistance from the central banks (National Bank of Belgium and Banque de France) following the potential debanking.
+The state-guaranteed debt issued by Dexia group will keep benefitting from a 0% risk-weight for RWA calculation and qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which will support financial institutions' appetite for GGBs and help keep the average cost of state-guaranteed debt low.
 This mitigates the fact that Dexia group is still operating with relatively high funding gaps.

 Besides guaranteed debt, Dexia group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
-Total secured funding amounted to around €11.7 billion at the end of December 2021 or 19% of total funding.
+Total secured funding amounted to around €5.5 billion at the end of December 2022 or 12% of total funding.
 In line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new state-guaranteed issuances, Dexia group has discontinued its recourse to ECB funding since year-end 2017.
-The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down (outside recourse to emergency liquidity assistance) therefore did not have any implications for Dexia group's orderly wind-down process.
+The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down (yet allowing recourse to emergency liquidity assistance - ELA) therefore did not have any implications for Dexia group's orderly wind-down process.

-As of the end of December 2021, the group's liquidity coverage ratio was 176% (versus 222% as of year-end 2020), and its liquidity reserve amounted to €13.1 billion, of which €11.1 billion were in cash (€18.5 billion as of the end of December 2020, of which €11 billion were in cash).
+As of the end of December 2022, the group's liquidity coverage ratio was 177% (versus 176% as of year-end 2021), and its liquidity reserve amounted to €10.8 billion, of which €3.6 billion were in cash.

 These elements are reflected in an assigned Combined Liquidity score of b1.
 The Funding Structure score is adjusted upwards by nine notches to baa3 to account for the fact that a significant part of Dexia group's wholesale funding is State-guaranteed and hence less confidence sensitive.
-The Liquid Resources score is adjusted downwards by nine notches to caa3 to take into account the fact that a large portion of Dexia group's assets is encumbered to secure funding.
+The Liquid Resources score is adjusted downwards by eight notches to caa3 to take into account the fact that a large portion of Dexia group's assets is encumbered in secured funding transactions.